 Tatsumi comes over to Kimoto Manor and Tsuzuki and Anna deliver their answer.
 Tatsumi is about to go through the plan when Hotaru pays him a little visit...

 /On the cow shed

 A hard winter rain;

-July 12th, 2009.
-Tatsumi came to Kimoto Manor by sunrise.
-He rang the doorbell.
-He waited a few seconds before the door slid open.
+Tatsumi came to Kimoto Manor by sunrise and rang the doorbell.
+He waited before the door slid open.
 Tsuzuki looked at him abnormally without emotion.
-Tatsumi had a mirroring face.
+Tatsumi had a mirroring expression on his face.